 Some of the best trees to plant near the house, grow faster than others.
 Here’s a look at five fast-growing shade trees that grow at a fairly speedy clip.
 We’ll also take a look at the best time to plant them.

 Northern Red Oak

 Expect this tree to grow to 60 to 75 feet high at maturity, with an impressive canopy spread of about 45 feet.

 It prefers acidic, loamy, moist, well-drained soil.
-While some trees are finicky about being transplanted, the Northern Red Oak doesn’t seem to mind.
+While some trees are finicky about being transplanted, the Northern Red Oak tree doesn’t seem to mind.

-This is one of the most highly recommended fast-growing shade trees.
-It can grow up to 8 feet a year.
+The Hybrid Poplar is one of the fastest-growing trees.
+This type of shade tree can grow up to 8 feet a year.
 You can almost watch it grow.
 At maturity, it tops out at 40 to 50 feet.

 There are several varieties to choose from, but if the little poplar cotton tufts bug you, opt for the Populus deltoides x Populus nigra variety, a “cottonless hybrid” that the Arbor Day Foundation recommends.

 Autumn Blaze Maple

-It’s also the fastest-growing maple, with 3 to 5 feet of growth a year.
+It’s also the fastest-growing maple tree, with 3 to 5 feet of growth a year.
 At maturity, Autumn Blaze maples will reach about 50 feet tall by 40 feet wide, with a rounded crown.

 They like moist but well-drained soil, full sun to partial shade.

 This fast grower won back-to-back “Urban Tree of the Year” awards in 2003 and 2004, which means it tolerates car exhaust, can adapt to a wide range of soil conditions and is both insect-resistant and disease-resistant.
 Another plus: it doesn’t drop seed pods.

 Best known for its distinctive cinnamon-hued curling bark, the river birch is a landscape beauty.
-While it grows naturally along river banks, it’s equally at home in the landscape, offering spreading limbs for shade at a fairly speedy rate.
+While River Birch shade trees grow naturally along river banks, it’s equally at home in the landscape, offering spreading limbs for shade at a fairly speedy rate.